claudioc/jingo/README.md

   With this option you can revert this decision if for some reason your documents are not rendered how you like.

+####authentication.staticWhitelist

+  This is to enable jingo to serve any kind of static file (like images) from the repository.
+By default, Jingo will serve `*.md` files and `*.jpg, *.png, *.gif`.
+Provide the values as a comma separated list of regular expressions.

 ####authentication.google.enabled

   Boolean, defaults to `true`